COMMON TYPES OF NEURO DISEASES - PART 2 - CEREBROVASCULAR CONDITIONS

 Other important stroke sites are in arteries that branch off the above two, including:

 - Anterior Cerebral Artery Stroke.
-This type affects Broca’s area (auditory function), primary sensory and motor cortex’s and the pre-frontal cortex.
+This type affects Broca’s area (auditory function), primary sensory and motor cortex, and the prefrontal cortex.
 Coordination loss, personality problems, leg weakness and numbness are often symptoms of this condition.

 - Cerebellar Stroke.
 Cerebellar strokes affect the cerebellum and result in issues pertaining to movement and balance, such as vertigo, dizziness, clumsiness, nausea and ataxia.